Exact Mobility Edges in a Disorder-Free Dimerized Stark Lattice with Effective Unbounded Hopping: Derivation of the Effective Photonic Hamiltonian and Measurement Theory

 where $\omega_{A(B)}$ and $\Omega_{A(B)}$ are the central frequency and FSR of resonator A(B), respectively.
 Electro-optic modulation at frequency $\omega_{\text{mod}}$ modulates the refractive index, introducing coupling between different frequency modes (horizontal coupling).
 The time-dependent modulation Hamiltonian reads

-where $t_{h}$ is the hopping strength proportional to the radio frequency (RF) drive amplitude.
+where $t_{h}$ is the hopping strength proportional to the RF drive amplitude.
 We apply two coherent RF drives with the same hopping strength on the two resonators and a $\pi$ phase difference, yielding the $\pm\pi/2$ in the phases.
-Similarly, the direct current (DC) bias and RF drive on the Mach-Zehnder Interferometer (MZI) contribute to the coupling between the two resonators.
+Similarly, the DC bias and RF drive on the MZI contribute to the coupling between the two resonators.
 The DC bias couples modes with the same frequencies (vertical coupling)

 and the RF term couples modes with different frequencies (cross coupling)

 Note that the RF drive on the MZI originates from the same coherent source as the modulation on the individual resonators, ensuring the frequency is identical and the phase is locked.